Fast LiDAR Data Generation with Rectified Flows: Conclusions

 \section{Conclusions}

 In this paper, we presented R2Flow, the rectified flow-based generative model for fast and realistic LiDAR data generation.
 We verified the effectiveness of our approach in both efficiency and quality in the unconditional generation evaluation.
-Future work will focus on investigating the scalability of R2Flow, improving the reflow process to maintain quality, and demonstrating R2Flow in application tasks such as sparse-to-dense completion, sim-to-real domain adaptation, and anomaly detection.
-The trajectory visualization in~\cref{fig:straightness} suggests that the raydrop pixels drifting toward a value of $-1$ may hinder training straight flows.
-We expect that implementing a raydrop-aware architecture~\cite{nakashima2021learning,nakashima2023generative} could mitigate this issue.
+Future work will focus on exploring the scalability of R2Flow, refining the reflow process to maintain quality, and demonstrating its effectiveness in application tasks such as sparse-to-dense completion, sim-to-real domain adaptation, and anomaly detection.
+The trajectory visualization in~\cref{fig:straightness} suggests that the raydrop pixels drifting toward a value of $-1$ may hinder the training of straight flows.
+We anticipate that implementing a raydrop-aware architecture~\cite{nakashima2021learning,nakashima2023generative} could mitigate this issue.